Chapter 4: Determining Towing Capacity

 It is critical that you understand your vehicle’s maximum towing capacity before you begin towing.
-If you exceed the manufacturer’s rated capacity you are creating an unsafe driving situation, and you are very likely to damage your vehicle’s engine, transmission, rear axle, brakes and wheel bearings, and you will void the manufacturer’s warranty.
+If you exceed the manufacturer’s rated capacity, you are creating an unsafe driving situation.
+More importantly, you are very likely doing damage your vehicle’s engine, transmission, rear axle, brakes and wheel bearings; all of which will void the manufacturer’s warranty.

 If you have not yet purchased a tow vehicle, remember that in general, AWD and 4WD vehicles have a lower towing capacity than a comparable 2WD vehicle.
 Pickup trucks with extra-cab and crew cab designs also tend to have lower towing capacity than comparable standard cab designs.
 It pays to research towing capacities thoroughly before you buy, and it’s always best to buy a tow vehicle with a much larger towing capacity than you intend to use.